-Adding music to already fun water sports like wakeboarding or wakesurfing just enhances your fun summertime enjoyment.
-Getting a pair of good wakeboard boat speakers will also add value to your boating experience since everyone can enjoy their favorite music including those being towed behind.
+Adding a marine stereo and subwoofers to already fun water sports like wakeboarding just enhances your fun summertime enjoyment.
+Getting a pair of good waketower speakers will also add value to your boating experience since everyone can enjoy their favorite music including those being towed behind.
 Getting a good pair of tower speakers will pay for themselves many times over so it is important to know what you are looking for when you shop.
-Here are a few tips on what to look for in the best wakeboard tower speakers and a few reviews to help you start shopping.
+Here are a few tips on what to look for in the best boat tower speakers and a few reviews to help you start shopping.

-The Best Wake Tower Speakers go as follows.
+The Best Wakeboard Tower Speakers go as follows.

 - NOAM NUTV5 Marine Bluetooth Wakeboard Tower Speakers